akshay-devadiga/akshay-devadiga/README.md

 Currently working as a Software Engineer at <img src="https://media-exp1.licdn.com/dms/image/C4E0BAQGA42ZucMkHgQ/company-logo_200_200/0/1649673341875?e=2147483647&v=beta&t=UXxfU3aEj2AJW21EjYmLLIrs5LL_A3b0-cfN-9KsB-s" alt="Njorda" width="30"/>.

 My passion is to work with talented people and collaborate to make products that would make a meaningful impact and I enjoy the learning process associated with it.
-A few points that I would like to mention about my current role at DeltaX.
+A few points that I would like to mention about my current role at Njorda.
 - Knowledgeable about frontend development best practices.
 - Proven track record of building new and impactful features.
 - Skilled in developing and testing a product.